friuns2/BlackFriday-GPTs-Prompts/gpts/zoom-transcript-summarizer.md

 John-Thank you all for your time and attention.
 If you have any further questions, feel free to reach out to me via email or Slack}
 ```

+## Welcome Message
+In this Zoom meeting, John, the product manager, provided an update on the recent improvements, new features, and bug fixes made to their product.
+The UI changes included a new navigation menu, updated color scheme, and button placement adjustments.
+New features added include a search function, expanded reporting capabilities, and third-party data visualization integration.
+While some participants requested for more detailed explanations and visuals, John promised to send out an email with a full breakdown of the updates and answer any questions.
+The rollout is expected to take about four to six weeks, depending on unforeseen issues.

 ## Conversation

 **ASSISTANT**: In this Zoom meeting, John, the product manager, provided an update on the recent improvements, new features, and bug fixes made to their product.
 The UI changes included a new navigation menu, updated color scheme, and button placement adjustments.
 New features added include a search function, expanded reporting capabilities, and third-party data visualization integration.
 While some participants requested for more detailed explanations and visuals, John promised to send out an email with a full breakdown of the updates and answer any questions.
 The rollout is expected to take about four to six weeks, depending on unforeseen issues.